Alig96/nzombies/README.md

 - To-do list:
-	- Better HUD elements and revival icon
 	- Revival progress bar
-	- Invisible blockers to have more models (like navgates) + blocking filter
+	- Invisible blockers to have blocking filters
 	- Make Pack-a-Punch a global damage multiplier by hook?
 	- Try to work around a way for Speed Cola and Double Tap (Double Tap v2?) to work on all weapons
 	- Add Black Ops and Black Ops 2 perks?
-	- Carpenter powerup
 	- Fix random downing of players (Prop collision?)
-	- Fix waves not progressing sometimes (with failsafes)
 	- Modify curves to be better
+	- Fix Zombies getting stuck on corners a lot
+	- Zombies to walk back to a spawnpoint and respawn if there's no valid paths to players